-David was a partner in Mercury Pictures and President of Gateways Studios in Vancouver during the 1980s, as well founder & president of Deer Park Communications, and one of the founding partners of Red Apple Entertainment in Toronto.
+David was a partner in Mercury Pictures and President of Gateways Studios in Vancouver during the 1980s.
+He then went on to be the founder & president of Deer Park Communications, and one of the founding partners of Red Apple Entertainment in Toronto.

-Initially operating out of Vancouver, he then went on to spend eight years producing movies out of Los Angeles and New York.
-David executive produced and produced four successful feature films, The Grey Fox, Till Death Do Us Part, Dixie Lanes and more recently executive produced You Wish with Alan Sacks for The Disney Channel.
+David went on to spend eight years producing movies out of Los Angeles and New York.
+He executive produced and produced four successful feature films; The Grey Fox, Till Death Do Us Part, Dixie Lanes and executive produced You Wish with Alan Sacks for The Disney Channel.